fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 in the process image.

-In order to do this symbolization technique, the RISC-V code has to be lifted into an IR that is specifically designed to make such symbolizations easy.
-This also means that when you want to manipulate the code of a function, you have to do it on the higher-level IR instead of the raw RISC-V code.
+In order to do this symbolization technique, the RISC-V code has to be lifted into an IR that is specifically designed to make symbolization easy.
+This also means that when you want to modify functions, you have to do it on the higher-level IR instead of the raw RISC-V code.

-You also might want to have a look at [RetroWrite](https://github.com/HexHive/RetroWrite), a tool that employs a similar symbolization technique but in the context of blackbox fuzzing.